Put simply, people invest to try and grow their money. But the motivations behind investing are more than just numbers.

 When you’re determining what type of investor you are (or maybe adjusting it), keep these principles in mind.
 Your investment planning can only benefit from it.

-No matter what type of investor you are, you’ll need to manage market fluctuations.
-Read 4 strategies for coping with market volatility.
+No matter what type of investor you are, you’ll want to manage portfolio risk.
+Read 7 diversification strategies for your investment portfolio.